The Ohio Oil Company drilled a well more than four miles deep in 1954.

-John D. Rockefeller’s Standard Oil Trust purchased the company, known as “The Ohio” in 1889 and in 1905 moved headquarters from Lima to Findlay.
+Founded in 1887 by Henry M. Ernst, the Ohio Oil Company got its exploration and production start in northwestern Ohio, at the time a leading oil producing region.
+Two years later, John D. Rockefeller’s Standard Oil Trust purchased the company — known as “the Ohio” — and in 1905 moved headquarters from Lima to Findlay.

 Marathon of Ohio Oil